Trump Allows Some Unemployment Pay, Defers Payroll Tax

 At his private country club in Bedminster, New Jersey, Trump signed executive orders to act where Congress hasn't.
 Not only has the pandemic undermined the economy and upended American lives, it has imperiled the president's November reelection.

-Trump’s embrace of executive actions to sidestep Congress runs in sharp contrast to his criticism of former President Barack Obama’s use of executive orders on a more limited basis.
-And the president’s step-back from talks with Congress breaks with his self-assured negotiating skills.
+Trump’s embrace of executive actions to sidestep Congress ran in sharp contrast to his criticism of former President Barack Obama’s use of executive orders on a more limited basis.
+And the president’s step-back from talks with Congress broke with his self-assured negotiating skills.

 “It's $400 a week, and we're doing it without the Democrats,” Trump said, asking states to cover 25% of the cost.
 Trump is seeking to set aside $44 billion in previously approved disaster aid to help states maintain supplemental pandemic jobless benefits, but Trump said it would be up to states to determine how much, if any of it, to fund, so the benefits could be smaller still.

-Many states have been facing budget shortfalls due to the coronavirus pandemic and would have difficulty assuming the new obligation.
+Many states already faced budget shortfalls due to the coronavirus pandemic and would have difficulty assuming the new obligation.
 The previous unemployment benefit was fully funded by Washington.

-The president had said at his club on Friday night that “if Democrats continue to hold this critical relief hostage I will act under my authority as president to get Americans the relief they need.”

-Democrats had said they would lower their spending demands from $3.4 trillion to $2 trillion but said the White House needed to increase their offer.
-Republicans have proposed a $1 trillion plan.
+Democrats had said they would lower their spending demands from $3.4 trillion to $2 trillion but said the White House needed to increase its offer.
+Republicans had proposed a $1 trillion plan.

 Trump said Saturday the orders “will take care of pretty much this entire situation, as we know it.”
 But they are far smaller in scope than congressional legislation, and even aides acknowledged they didn't meet all needs.

-“This is not a perfect answer — we’ll be the first ones to say that,” Meadows said Friday as talks broke down.
-“But it is all that we can do and all the president can do within the confines of his executive power, and we’re going to encourage him to do it.”
+“This is not a perfect answer — we’ll be the first ones to say that,” Meadows said Friday as talks broke down and executive orders seemed a certainty.
+“It's all that we can do and all the president can do within the confines of his executive power.”

 Trump said the employee portion of the payroll tax would be deferred from Aug.
 1 through the end of the year.
-The move would not directly aid unemployed workers, who do not pay the tax when they are jobless, and employees will need to repay the federal government eventually without an act of Congress, where there is bipartisan opposition on Capitol Hill.
+The move would not directly aid unemployed workers, who do not pay the tax when they are jobless, and employees would need to repay the federal government eventually without an act of Congress.

 In essence, the deferral is an interest-free loan that would have to be repaid.
 Trump said he’ll try to get lawmakers to extend it, and the timing would line up with a post-election lame-duck session in which Congress will try to pass government funding bills.